breandan/kotlingrad/README.md

 #### Coroutines

 [Coroutines](https://kotlinlang.org/docs/reference/coroutines/basics.html) are a generalization of subroutines for non-preemptive multitasking, typically implemented using [continuations](https://en.wikipedia.org/wiki/Continuation).
-One form of continuation, known as shift-reset a.k.a. delimited continuations, are sufficient for implementing reverse mode AD with operator overloading alone (without any additional data structures) as described by [Wang et al.](https://arxiv.org/pdf/1803.10228.pdf).
-Coroutines are a first-class feature in the Kotlin language, and implementing this extension is currently a work in progress.
+One form of continuation, known as shift-reset a.k.a. delimited continuations, are sufficient for implementing reverse mode AD with operator overloading alone (without any additional data structures) as described by Wang et al. in *[Shift/Reset the Penultimate Backpropagator](https://arxiv.org/pdf/1803.10228.pdf)* and later in *[Backpropagation with Continuation Callbacks](http://papers.nips.cc/paper/8221-backpropagation-with-callbacks-foundations-for-efficient-and-expressive-differentiable-programming.pdf)*.
+Delimited continuations [can be implemented](https://gist.github.com/elizarov/5bbbe5a3b88985ae577d8ec3706e85ef) using Kotlin coroutines and would be an interesting extension to this work.
+Please stay tuned!

 #### Extension Functions